-I’m a journalism graduate-turned-web editor with a few years in the industry and a smattering of small (and a few big) titles in my portfolio.
+I’m a journalism graduate-turned-travel with a few years in the industry and a smattering of decent publications in my portfolio.

 But my relative inexperience is exactly why I’m qualified to answer that question.

-Because I can hopefully give you the freshest insight into this industry.
+Because I can hopefully give you the freshest insight into this fast-changing industry.